rodoulak/desalsim/Tutorials/NF_Tutorial.md

     # Create NFMass objects for different components
 nfmass_objects = create_nfmass_objects(components, Ci_in, rjr_values, Wrec, Qf_nf)
 ```

+### 2.3.
 Assigned the results to output parameters
+After the calculation of the permeate and concentrate flow rates, as well as their corresponding ion concentrations based on the provided attributes, you can assigned the results to output parameters:
 ```python
     # Components concentrattion in concentrate stream
 Cconc = [nf_mass.Cconci for nf_mass in nfmass_objects]